Skip to main content

 Definitely be sure to love your heart with this healthy pizza recipe as part of your Live to Cook one-month challenge.
 You can get started for free by signing up to my email newsletter today, and you’ll receive all of my latest recipes right to your inbox!

-Can a Pizza really be healthy?
+Can a Pizza Really Be Healthy?

 Depending on where you’re from in the world, you know pizza as an epic dinner.
 It’s the preferred choice for family gatherings and parties.
 You may think that there’s no way a pizza can be healthy.
 Well, let’s see what we can do to modify that!